-- Before charging a fee for any school activity, item or event, discuss your plan with an Administrator and the ASB Treasurer for approval.
-State laws and district policies are very strict concerning fund raising in public schools. - Far in advance, request a cash box and any necessary documents that will be needed for your event.

-- After sales are done for the day, count all money, and fill out an Activity cash report. - The Activity cash report and all money MUST be turned in to the Treasurer's office daily! - Checks must be made payable to JHS or Jackson High School. - It is ILLEGAL to give cash back if a check is written for more than the amount required. - NEVER cash a check outright.
+- -Before charging a fee for any school activity, item or event, discuss your plan with an Administrator and the ASB Treasurer for approval.
+State laws and district policies are very strict concerning fund raising in public schools. - -Far in advance, request a cash box and any necessary documents that will be needed for your event. - -After sales are done for the day, count all money, and fill out an Activity cash report. - -The Activity cash report and all money MUST be turned in to the office manager, in the office, daily! - -Checks must be made payable to EMS or Eisenhower Middle School. - -It is ILLEGAL to give cash back if a check is written for more than the amount required. - -NEVER cash a check outright.